dbmcclain/Astronomy/README.md

          (JDN 2000 01 01 :hh 12 :lcl-ut 0) => 2451545.0  ;; = *J2000*

+        While Lisp is fond of using `-` as a spacer in symbol names, we also mean that quite literally here for keyword :LCL-UT.
+IOW, we mean Local minus UT.

   current-epoch - JDN for this very instant.

          (current-epoch) => 2460451.4686574075